Anki: Mobile versions

 The flashcards and learning progress can be synchronized both ways with Anki using AnkiWeb.
 With AnkiDroid it is possible to have the flashcards read in several languages using text-to-speech (TTS).
 If a language does not exist in the Android TTS engine (e.g. Russian in the Android version Ice Cream Sandwich), a different TTS engine such as SVOX TTS Classic can be used.
-AnkiDroid has also been used for other educational purposes.
-It is used as instructional media in Islamic Religious Education in Indonesia.

 History

 Damien Elmes, the Australian programmer behind the app, originally created it for learning Japanese.

 The oldest mention of Anki that the developer Damien Elmes could find in 2011 was dated 5 October 2006, which was thus declared Anki's birthdate.